The Utilization Score: Understanding Player Roles to Forecast Future Performance

 How do I use the Utilization Score?

-As a fantasy player or bettor, you can use the Utilization Score to help identify over or underperforming players.
-In fantasy, this means identifying the proper waiver wire pickups and buy-low or sell-high candidates.
+As a fantasy player or bettor, you can use the Utilization Score to help identify over- or underperforming players.
+In fantasy, this means focusing on the best waiver wire pickups and buy-low or sell-high candidates.
 It can also be helpful when making tough start-sit decisions.

 How do I interpret the Utilization Score?